← Return to search results

 At first glance, it might appear that the mechanical procedures we use to accomplish such mundane tasks as loan approval, medical triage, actuarial assessment, and employment screening are innocuous.
 Designing algorithms to process large chunks of data and transform various individual data points into a single output offers a great power in streamlining necessary but burdensome work.
 Algorithms advise us about how we should read the data and how we should respond.
 In some cases, they even decide the matter for us.

-It isn’t simply that these automated processes are more efficient than humans at performing these computations (emphasizing the relevant data points, removing statistical outliers and anomalies, and weighing competing factors).
+It isn’t simply that these automated processes are more efficient than humans at performing these computations (emphasizing the relevant data points, removing statistical outliers, and weighing competing factors).
 Algorithms also hold the promise of removing human error from the equation.
 A recent study, for example, has identified a tendency for judges on parole boards to become less and less lenient in their sentencing as the day wears on.
 By removing extraneous elements like these from the decision-making process, an algorithm might be better positioned to deliver true justice.

 Similarly, another study established the general superiority of mechanical prediction to clinical prediction in various settings from medicine to mental health to education.
 Humans were most notably outperformed when a one-on-one interview was conducted.
 These findings reinforce the position that algorithms should augment (or perhaps even replace) human decision-making, which is often plagued by prejudice and swayed by sentiment.